vtdscore/ngp_data_seminar/content/home/logistics.md

   icon = "code"
   icon_pack = "fas"
   name = "Tutorials"
-  description = "The documents for live-coding tutorials of each session can be found under "Posts""
+  description = "The documents for live-coding tutorials of each session can be found under Posts"

 +++